 A cyberbully can be arrested and face criminal charges.
 A youth, aged 12 or older, can be charged with a crime in youth court.

-In addition to faced criminal charges, a cyberbully can be sued in a civil court and ordered to pay damages (money) to the victim.
+In addition to facing criminal charges, a cyberbully can be sued in a civil court and ordered to pay damages (money) to the victim.

 For example, if you post pictures of someone without their agreement, you are violating their right to control images of themselves and their right to privacy.
 A court can order you to pay damages to the victim.